HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/script_application/troubleshooting.md

 # Script Application Troubleshooting

-The following solutions can help you solve troubleshooting issues.
+This section provides solutions that can help you solve issues with Script Applications.

 - **Preview does not render changes.**